mgeitz/eqalert/README.md

 This can be helpful if you would like to alert for something not yet matched by the parser, though your [contribution](CONTRIBUTING.md#pull-requests) to a new line type match in the parser would also be welcome!

 ### Zones
+Zone data is stored in `config/zones.json`

 #### raid_mode
-- `false`: Considered a non-raid zone
+- `false`: If enabled, auto-disable raid mode in this zone
-- `true`: Parser raid mode will auto-enable in this zone
+- `true`: If enabled, auto-enable raid mode in this zone

 #### timer
 - `#`: The value in seconds to associate to a default timer in a given zone